michuW93/microsoft_azure_fundamentals/dp-900/microsoft_azure_data_fundamentals.md

 It can also produce Paginated reports - they are great for content ready to be printed.
 In Interactive report when we have 1000 rows it will just print some of these, on the other hand paginated report will print all 1000 rows over multiple pages.

+In Data Warehouse Modeling, a star schema and a snowflake schema consists of Fact and Dimension tables.

+**Fact Table:**
+It contains all the primary keys of the dimension and associated facts or measures(is a property on which calculations can be made) like quantity sold, amount sold and average sales.

+**Dimension Tables:**
+* Dimension tables provides descriptive information for all the measurements recorded in fact table.
+* Dimensions are relatively very small as comparison of fact table.
+* Commonly used dimensions are people, products, place and time.